mmukku/ussc-mm/_guidelines/Chapter2.md

 (A) General Rule.—Subject to the exclusions in subdivision (D), loss is the greater ofactual loss or intended loss.

     (i) Actual Loss.—“Actual loss” means the reasonably foreseeable pecuniaryharm that resulted from the offense.

     (ii) Intended Loss.—“Intended loss” (I) means the pecuniary harm that the defendant purposely sought to inflict; and (II) includes intended pecuniary harmthat would have been impossible or unlikely to occur (e.g., as in a governmentsting operation, or an insurance fraud in which the claim exceeded the insuredvalue).

     §2B1.1(iii) Pecuniary Harm.—“Pecuniary harm” means harm that is monetary orthat otherwise is readily measurable in money.
 Accordingly, pecuniary harmdoes not include emotional distress, harm to reputation, or other non-economic harm.

     (iv) Reasonably Foreseeable Pecuniary Harm.—For purposes of this guideline, “reasonably foreseeable pecuniary harm” means pecuniary harmthat the defendant knew or, under the circumstances, reasonably should haveknown, was a potential result of the offense.

-(v) Rules of Construction in Certain Cases.—In the cases described in subdivisions (I) through (III), reasonably foreseeable pecuniary harm shall be considered to include the pecuniary harm specified for those cases as follows:(I) Product Substitution Cases.—In the case of a product substitutionoffense, the reasonably foreseeable pecuniary harm includes the reasonably foreseeable costs of making substitute transactions and handling ordisposing of the product delivered, or of retrofitting the product so thatit can be used for its intended purpose, and the reasonably foreseeablecosts of rectifying the actual or potential disruption to the victim’s business operations caused by the product substitution.
+    (v) Rules of Construction in Certain Cases.—In the cases described in subdivisions (I) through (III), reasonably foreseeable pecuniary harm shall be considered to include the pecuniary harm specified for those cases as follows:

+        (I) Product Substitution Cases.—In the case of a product substitutionoffense, the reasonably foreseeable pecuniary harm includes the reasonably foreseeable costs of making substitute transactions and handling ordisposing of the product delivered, or of retrofitting the product so thatit can be used for its intended purpose, and the reasonably foreseeablecosts of rectifying the actual or potential disruption to the victim’s business operations caused by the product substitution.

         (II) Procurement Fraud Cases.—In the case of a procurement fraud, suchas a fraud affecting a defense contract award, reasonably foreseeable pecuniary harm includes the reasonably foreseeable administrative coststo the government and other participants of repeating or correcting the procurement action affected, plus any increased costs to procure the product or service involved that was reasonably foreseeable.

         (III) Offenses Under 18 U.S.C. § 1030.—In the case of an offense under18 U.S.C. § 1030, actual loss includes the following pecuniary harm, regardless of whether such pecuniary harm was reasonably foreseeable:any reasonable cost to any victim, including the cost of responding to anoffense, conducting a damage assessment, and restoring the data, program, system, or information to its condition prior to the offense, andany revenue lost, cost incurred, or other damages incurred because ofinterruption of service.

 (B) Gain.—The court shall use the gain that resulted from the offense as an alternativemeasure of loss only if there is a loss but it reasonably cannot be determined.

 (C) Estimation of Loss.—The court need only make a reasonable estimate of the loss.
 The sentencing judge is in a unique position to assess the evidence and estimatethe loss based upon that evidence.
 For this reason, the court’s loss determination is entitled to appropriate deference.
 See 18 U.S.C. § 3742(e) and (f).

-The estimate of the loss shall be based on available information, taking into account, as appropriate and practicable under the circumstances, factors such as the following:(i) The fair market value of the property unlawfully taken, copied, or destroyed;or, if the fair market value is impracticable to determine or inadequatelymeasures the harm, the cost to the victim of replacing that property.
+The estimate of the loss shall be based on available information, taking into account, as appropriate and practicable under the circumstances, factors such as the following:

+(i) The fair market value of the property unlawfully taken, copied, or destroyed;or, if the fair market value is impracticable to determine or inadequatelymeasures the harm, the cost to the victim of replacing that property.

-§2B1.1(ii) In the case of proprietary information (e.g., trade secrets), the cost of developing that information or the reduction in the value of that information thatresulted from the offense.
+(ii) In the case of proprietary information (e.g., trade secrets), the cost of developing that information or the reduction in the value of that information thatresulted from the offense.

 (iii) The cost of repairs to damaged property.